+95 Sustained ART

-The 2nd 95: Sustained ART: The private sector can expand access to ART initiation, management, and distribution using their existing CHWs, pharmacies, and nurses to expand coverage.
+The private sector can expand access to ART initiation, management, and distribution using its existing CHWs, pharmacies, and nurses to expand coverage.

-Private sector service delivery organizations are leveraging regulations that allow nurseinitiated and managed ART (NIMART) to expand affordable access to ART: NIMART is a task-sharing method that shifts the initiation and management of ART from specialized facilities and personnel to primary care nurses.
+Private sector service delivery organizations are leveraging regulations that allow nurse-initiated and managed ART (NIMART) to expand affordable access to ART: NIMART is a task-sharing method that shifts the initiation and management of ART from specialized facilities and personnel to primary care nurses.
 Over the past decade, research has demonstrated that NIMART is a cost-effective way to improve access to and early initiation of ART, improve retention in care, reduce mortality rates, and reduce the burden on referral hospitals, among other benefits (Jones and Cameron 2017).
 It is particularly promising for the private sector, where there is pressure to keep HIV service delivery at an affordable price.
 India does not have a scope of practice for nurses that specifically lists any HIV-related tasks (Elison et al. 2015).
 South Africa approved a NIMART policy in 2010.
 However, many private sector nurses are not certified to perform NIMART and those that are, lack the knowledge or are reluctant to practice their full scope.

 The majority of South Africa's Unjani Clinics are owned and operated by nurses who are either trained in NIMART or are undergoing training.
 Unjani Clinics' standardized list of affordable primary health care services includes services from across the HIV clinical cascade: counseling, testing, and the treatment and management of patients on ARVs, all delivered by nurses.
-Click here to learn more about Unjani's model for tackling HIV/AIDS.

 Private sector organizations are leveraging existing non-health care facility-based structures to distribute ARVs.
 South Africa allows ARVs to be distributed outside of public health facilities, freeing private providers to identify the most effective ways to get the drugs to patients.
 CareWorks (Pty) Ltd negotiated a treatment program with some employers, in which CareWorks CHWs deliver ARVs to employees at the contracted companies.
 CareWorks has also entered into an agreement with Clicks Group to courier ARVs to miners working far from urban centers.
-Clicks is also conducting a National Health Insurance (NHI) pilot with the South African Government in which some stores are serving as ARV pick-up points for state patients.
+Clicks is also conducting a National Health Insurance (NHI) pilot with the South African government in which some stores are serving as ARV pick-up points for state patients.
 Since Clicks' stores are conveniently located and have little or no wait times, this model improves access to ARVs.